studio-nine/Engine-Nine/Readme.txt

 3. In your Xna project, you can now add Nine.dll/Nine.Content.dll to your project using Add Reference -> .NET

+4. In order to build the Engine Nine for Silverlight, you need to install the lastest Silverlight 5 SDK.

 Special thanks to: